Generation of Iterated Wreath Products Constructed from Almost Simple Groups: Introduction

 One of the interesting generation problems is the growth rate of the minimum number of generators of the direct product $G^n$ where $G$ is a finite group.
 Wiegold shows in \cite{Wiegold} that the number of required generators grows linearly when $G$ is an imperfect group and it grows logarithmically when $G$ is perfect.
 Apart from direct products, another way to construct groups is via wreath products.
 In this paper, we will investigate the minimum number of generators of iterated wreath products.

-Bhattacharjee \cite{Bhatt} investigates the generation property of iterated wreath product of alternating groups constructed via the natural action.
+Bhattacharjee \cite{Bhatt} investigates the generation property of iterated wreath products of alternating groups constructed via the natural action.
 She proves that the probability that such products can be generated by two random elements is positive.
 This shows that iterated wreath products of alternating groups are $2$\nbd generated.
-Quick \cite{MRQ} generalises this result and shows that the same result stills holds for iterated wreath products of non-abelian simple groups constructed from any faithful transitive action of the factors.
+Quick \cite{MRQ} generalises this result and shows that the same result still holds for iterated wreath products of non-abelian simple groups constructed from any faithful transitive action of the factors.
 Bondarenko \cite{Bond} considers iterated wreath products of transitive permutation groups with uniformly bounded number of generators.
 He establishes that the number of generators of the product involving $G_1, \dots, G_n$ is bounded if and only if the number of generators of the abelian direct product $G_1/G_1'\times G_2/G_2'\times\dots\times G_n/G_n'$ is bounded as well.

 Recently, the author of this paper \cite{LuQuick} considers the generators required for the iterated wreath products of symmetric groups, alternating groups or cyclic groups.
-In particular, it is established that the minimum number of generators of iterated wreath products of symmetric groups and alternating groups is the maximum of $2$ and the number of symmetric groups involved.
-The method used relies on Lucchini's work \cite{Lu97}.
-Lucchini determines the number of generators required for the wreath product $A\wr S_n$ of an abelian group $A$ constructed via the natural action of the symmetric group of degree $n$.
-This is then adapted for the wreath product $A\wr A_n$ constructed via the natural action of the alternating group of degree $n$ in \cite{LuQuick}.
-In \cite{Lu97}, Lucchini also establishes the minimum number of generators for the wreath product $A\wr G$ constructed via the regular action of a simple group $G$.
-We will use this result as part of our argument and generalise it to apply to the case that $G$ is an almost simple group.
+In particular, it is established that the minimum number of generators of iterated wreath products of symmetric groups and alternating groups of degree at least $5$ is the maximum of $2$ and the number of symmetric group wreath factors involved.
+In this article, we will generalise this result by allowing wreath factors to be any almost simple group.
+When determining the minimum number of generators of iterated wreath products in \cite{LuQuick}, calculations based on actions of wreath factors are necessary.
+There are many choices for a transitive and faithful action of an almost simple group.
+However, in order to be uniform and consistent among all almost simple groups, we will consider the regular action of each wreath factor.
+It is worth noting that Woryna \cite{Woryna} investigates the generation of iterated wreath products of abelian groups, where he assumed each abelian group factor acts faithfully and transitively and hence the action is also regular in his case.